Kandahar International Airport: War in Afghanistan

 The 2009 surge in NATO operations in southern Afghanistan pushed the number of aircraft operations at the base from 1,700 to 5,000 flights a week.
 The numbers meant that Kandahar had become the busiest one-runway airport in the world.

 According to OSGEOINT (Open Source Imagery & Geospacial Intelligence), imagery analysis shows 2 deployments of unmanned aerial vehicles on the northeast section of the airfield.
 These two deployments were current as of 2012 and consisted of four MQ-1 Predators and four MQ-9 Reapers with the associated support equipment.

 As of January 2012, Kandahar Airfield has a population of roughly 26,000 personnel.
-The United States Army Corps of Engineers began expansion work with the addition of new facilities for the Afghan National Security Forces (ANSF), particularly the Afghan Air Force (AAF).
+The United States Army Corps of Engineers began expansion work with the addition of new facilities for the Afghan Air Force.

 Since 2011, modified Beechcraft King Airs have been used by the US Army for surveillance and reconnaissance within Afghanistan.

+In 2019 the airport was officially changed to Ahmad Shah Baba International Airport, in honor of Ahmad Shah Durrani.